Hill Country Region Week of May 22, 2024

 Granger

 GOOD.
-Water lightly stained; 65 degrees; 5.43 feet above pool.
+Water lightly stained; 65 degrees; 6.23 feet above pool.
 Black bass are fair on spinnerbaits fished in shallow cover.
 Crappie are good on jigs fished over cover in 12-18 feet of water.
-White bass are fair on slab spoons fished on windy points and roadbeds.
+White bass are fair on slab spoons fishing windy points and roadbeds.
 Blue catfish are very good in the shallow flooded areas.
 Yellow catfish are good on trotlines.
 Report by Tommy Tidwell, Tommy Tidwell’s Granger Lake Guide Service.

 LBJ

 FAIR.
-Water stained; 75 degrees; 0.43 feet below pool.
-Catfish are good in 20-25 feet of water on punch bait blues and channel.
-Crappie are fair in 20 feet of water on brush piles with chartreuse jigs.
+Water stained; 75 degrees; 0.28 feet below pool.
+Catfish are good in 20 feet of water on punch bait.
+Crappie are fair in 15-20 feet of water with chartreuse jigs.
 Report by Jess Rotherham, Texas Crappie Fishing Service.
+Bass are good grass beds and bulkheads with swimbaits, shallow crankbaits, wake baits and flukes.
+A frog can smash some fish right now as well in the backs of pockets or along dock edges.
+Report by Bryan Cotter, Texas Hawgs.

 Medina